 The height restrictions provided by the existing 'Agricultural -25' (A-25) and 'Light Industrial -25' (M1-25) zones will continue to apply as they relate to limiting the height on properties that are in proximity to the airport.

 Financial Considerations:

-The applicant is responsible for all costs associated with development.
+The applicant is responsible for all costs associated with the rezoning process.

 Alternatives Reviewed: